PhD, University of Oklahoma

 Timothy Miller joined Lee University’s Department of Theology as an assistant professor of philosophy in the fall of 2008.
 Prior to that he was a visiting assistant professor of philosophy at Oklahoma Baptist University.

 Miller, along with Linda Zagzebski co-edited Readings in Philosphy of Religion: Ancient to Contemporary (Wiley-Blackwell, 2009).
-His other publications include: “Desgabets on Cartesian Minds” (British Journal for the History of Philosophy, 2008); “On the Distinction between Creation and Conservation: A Partial Defence of Continuous Creation” (Religious Studies, 2009); “Continuous Creation and Secondary Causation: The Threat of Occasionalism (Religious Studies, 2011).
+His other publications include: “Desgabets on Cartesian Minds” (British Journal for the History of Philosophy, 2008); “On the Distinction between Creation and Conservation: A Partial Defence of Continuous Creation” (Religious Studies, 2009); “Continuous Creation and Secondary Causation: The Threat of Occasionalism (Religious Studies, 2011); and “Solving Rule Consequentialism’s Acceptance Rate Problem” (Utilitas, forthcoming).